Blab it, who do we become after this poem ends

 Screeching to the end of the rope she holds onto

-She too is a fish rotating in this social barricade made of glass
+She too is a fish

 They don’t write books about women like her

-The ones who gather wood and light their own fires
+The ones who gather wood

-The demure peacocks stripped off of every feather
+Stripped off of every feather

-Too broken, but still stretches their womb for men
+But still stretches their womb for men

-But this woman who fathers you now
+And this woman who fathers you now

-She is home for no one except for herself only
+She is home for no one

-Dressed by absence, standing in for the excluded middle
+Standing in for the excluded middle

-Barbwired tongue
+Barbwire tongue

-No slippers left to throw
+Flickering eyes, no slippers left to throw at you

-She watches at your life
+She looks at your life

 And goes into conversation with herself again